MileHacker Logo

 Sending Mail

-• China Post (中国邮政) handles international mail.
+• China Post (中国邮政) handles mail to other countries.

 • Post offices are common in metropolitan areas.